British Aerospace 125: Design

-The DH.125 is a low-winged monoplane, powered by two engines mounted on the rear fuselage.
+The BAe 125 is a low-winged monoplane, powered by two engines mounted on the rear fuselage.
 It features a slightly swept wing, which is based on the larger de Havilland Comet wing planform, and uses large slotted flaps and airbrakes for operating from small airfields; the aircraft can be flown from hardened grass airstrips.
 The aircraft has a cylindrical fuselage with a one-piece wing mounted on the underside of the fuselage; most of the manufacturing and assembly work on the wing and fuselage is able to be done with them as separate items with the two being joined late in the production process.
 The wing has integral fuel tanks which contain most of the fuel.

-Early models of the aircraft were powered by several versions of the Bristol Siddeley Viper turbojet engine, while later aircraft have adopted more recent turbofan powerplants such as the Garrett TFE731 and Pratt & Whitney Canada PW300.
+Early models of the aircraft were powered by several versions of the Bristol Siddeley Viper turbojet engine, while later aircraft adopted more recent turbofan powerplants such as the Garrett TFE731 and Pratt & Whitney Canada PW300.
 Both engines drive an electrical generator and hydraulic pump which supply power to the aircraft systems so in the event of a single engine failure, all aircraft systems continue to operate normally.

 All control surfaces of the aircraft are aerodynamically balanced using set-back hinges and geared tabs.
 The flaps and airbrakes are operated hydraulically, while the ailerons, elevators, and rudder are manually operated.
 The design of the control circuits allows for a Collins-built A.P.103 autopilot to be incorporated.
 The aircraft is equipped with a de-icing system, which uses a mixture of bleed air from the engines, TKS fluid for general airframe, and AC electric windshield heating to prevent ice formation.
 Weather radar was incorporated into the aircraft's avionics.
 The Royal Air Force equipped some of their aircraft with equipment to defend against attack by infra-red missiles.

 The pressurised fuselage was designed to accommodate two pilots and six passengers.
 Various interiors were offered, with a high degree of passenger comfort.
-In an executive configuration, the flight deck is separated from the main passenger cabin; the single entrance of the aircraft, located directly behind the cockpit and forward of the passenger cabin, forms a vestibule area in which luggage can be stored and meals prepared during flight.
+In an executive configuration, the flight deck is separated from the main passenger cabin; the single entrance of the aircraft, directly behind the cockpit and forward of the passenger cabin, forms a vestibule area in which luggage can be stored and meals prepared during flight.
 An unobstructed cabin floor with 5 ft 9 in of headroom and a 3 ft wide cabin door also allowed the loading of bulky equipment, which was seen as particularly attractive to military operators.
 However, the internal "up and over" door was replaced on the Series 400 and thereafter by a more usual outward opening door with built-in steps.
 An emergency overwing exit hatch is located in the passenger cabin midsection over the starboard wing (although some versions have both port and starboard exits).
 The rear of the fuselage has a large equipment bay and, on some aircraft, one or two additional fuel tanks for extended operations.